lsalik2/chroma/README.md

 # ChromaText 🌈

-A Discord app that converts messages into colorful ANSI-formatted text blocks!
-Perfect for making your important messages stand out or adding some flair to your Discord server.
+A Discord utility app that can convert messages into colorful ANSI-formatted text blocks, translates messages between languages, and more!
+Perfect for making your important messages stand out, adding some flair to your Discord server, or communicating with users who speak different languages.

 <p align="center">
 <img src="logo.png" width="400" height="400">